Introduction

 - Best Oat, Wheat, and Barley Blend

-My first pick for the best timothy hay is Small Pet Select Second Cutting Timothy Hay, which costs about $35 for a 10-pound box.
+My first pick for the timothy hay for rabbits is Small Pet Select Second Cutting Timothy Hay, which costs about $35 for a 10-pound box.
 Timothy hay is considered the best all-around hay for rabbits because it has balanced levels of protein, fat, and fiber, and it’s good for rabbits of all ages.

 When you open the box, you can really smell the freshness, and it’s packed super tightly.
 It’s a second-cutting hay, which means that it’ll be easier for your rabbits to digest and contains a lot of leaves and stems that they enjoy.
 As for my rabbits, they loved this hay and started eating it right away.
 Timothy hay has long, thick strands that aren’t too coarse, so they really enjoy munching on this stuff, and we’re very happy to have so much of it around.